Wine Tasting Itinerary: Sonoma Valley and Beyond

 Lunch is calling now, and the longtime classic, French-country the girl & the fig (110 W. Spain St., Sonoma, 707-938-3634) on the Square is a delight, for seasonal plates like duck egg ravioli with spring mushrooms, onion crema, green garlic, spring peas and baby carrots sprinkled in smoked paprika.
 Not too long ago, Lady Gaga turned heads as she dined here, accompanied by her boyfriend and two bodyguards.

-You’re in a perfect location, too, for shopping at numerous boutiques - there are dozens of great salons, galleries and stores all around the Square.
-In a novel combination, The Corner Store (498 1st St. E., Sonoma, 707-938-8-91) is a home accessories boutique that also includes the tasting bar for Highway 12 Vineyards & Winery.
+You’re in a perfect location, too, for shopping at numerous boutiques — there are dozens of great salons, galleries, and stores all around the Square.
+In a novel combination, The Corner Store (498 1st St. E., Sonoma, 707-996-2211) is a home accessories boutique that also includes the tasting bar for Highway 12 Vineyards & Winery.

 That evening, stay at Sonoma Creek Inn, a darling, reasonably priced 16-room hideaway (239 Boyes Blvd., Sonoma, 707-939-9463).
 Many of the recently updated, colorfully decorated rooms have private outdoor patios or porches, and the hosts offer complimentary tasting passes at area wineries.

-For even more luxury, The Fairmont Sonoma Mission Inn & Spa is a historic, mission-style property originally opened in 1840.
-It evolved into a health retreat for wealthy guests in the 1920s, and is now top-of-the-line contemporary, thanks to a recent resort-wide renovation that includes the entire lobby, heritage guest rooms, meeting rooms and landscaping.
+Or, for a night of luxury, The Fairmont Sonoma Mission Inn & Spa is a historic, mission-style property originally opened in 1840.
+It evolved into a health retreat for wealthy guests in the 1920s, and is now top-of-the-line contemporary, thanks to a recent resort-wide renovation that includes the entire lobby, heritage guest rooms, meeting rooms, and landscaping.

 Whichever lodging you choose, dinner at the AAA Four Diamond Award Santé restaurant at the Fairmont Sonoma Mission Inn & Spa is a worthy indulgence.
 The upscale California cuisine eatery was completely revamped last spring for a chic, modern dining room plus a new Santé Terrace overlooking the fire pit and the signature geothermal mineral pool.